amangiagli/Fits-for-parameter-estimation-of-MBHBs-in-LISA/README.md

 The files 'mchirp.txt' and 'mass_ratio.txt' are organized in the same way withour the 'merger' columns, i.e. they have 37 columns

 ## 2. The folder `fits`
 contains modules where we already implemented the fits.
-The names should be self-explanatory.
-You can find an application of these formula in the notebook `Fits.tutorial.ipynb`.
+You can find an application of these formula in the notebook `Fits_tutorial.ipynb`.
 We notice that `the area uncertainties provided by the corresponding formula are in steradians`.

 ## 3. The `distribution.tar` and `distribution_degr.tar` archive